pltrinh1122/mcu/VIBE_CODING.md

 8. **Include component-specific requirements** when applicable
 9. **Provide rollback strategies** for complex changes
 10. **Document resource requirements** and dependencies
+11. **Status Dashboard at top**: Place a “0) Plan Status Dashboard” section at the very top of POP and PLAN documents for quick visibility.
-11. **Update plan statuses as progress is made** (POP and PLAN).
-Maintain a Status Dashboard in POP and keep each PLAN's Status field current.
+12. **Ongoing status updates**: Maintain the POP Status Dashboard and keep each PLAN's Status field current as progress is made.

 ### **When Timestamping Documents**